goori-soft/maze/README.md

 import * as maze from "@/maze";
 ```

-Solve a maze passing the maze file and options parameters:
+Solve a maze by passing the maze file and options parameters:

 ```ts
 const filePath = "./files";